Abdulrazak Gurnah: Fiction

 Although Gurnah's novels were received positively by critics, they were not commercially successful and, in some cases, were not published outside the United Kingdom.
-After he was awarded the Nobel Prize for Literature in 2021, publishers and booksellers struggled to keep up with the increase in demand for his work.
-It was not until after the Nobel announcement that Gurnah received bids from American publishers for his novel Afterlives; Riverhead Books plans to release it in August 2022.
-Riverhead also acquired rights to By the Sea and Desertion, two Gurnah works that had gone out of print.
+His readership changed dramatically after he was awarded the Nobel Prize for Literature in 2021, when publishers and booksellers struggled to meet the sudden surge in demand for his work.
+Only after the Nobel announcement did American publishers begin bidding for his novel.
+Afterlives, which was released by Riverhead Books in August 2022.
+Riverhead went on to acquire the rights to By the Sea and Desertion, two earlier works that had long been out of print.